TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

 EXAMINING THE CHOICES/CONFIGURATION:

-- Hide row when options: Never, Always(Disable), balance=X, balance >= X, balance <= X. DEFAULT FOR X is ZERO ...
-You can set X to any value (positive or negative)
-    NOTE: If you select row option 'Hide Decimal Places', AND auto-hide row when balance=X, AND set X to a value with no decimals, then the calculated balance will be rounded when comparing to X.
-          Rounding will be towards X...
-This means that X=0 would include -0.99 to +0.99 (example)

-- Hide Decimal places: Will hide decimal places on the selected row's calculated balance (e.g. 1.99 will show as 1) This option impacts auto-hide logic in some situations - refer: Hide row when options....
-                       NOTE: Rounding towards X will be triggered for display formatting when this option selected:
-                       ...
-This means if X=1 for example, then 0.1 thru 1.9 would show as 1 (not zero)

-- Row separator: optionally put horizontal lines above / below rows to separate sections
-- Blink: Enables the blinking of the selected rows (when displayed / visible)

-- Average by options:
-    - Avg/by: Changes the final displayed calculated balance into an average by dividing the value set (DEFAULT 1.0) ...or...
-    - I/E (date range): Avg/by no# of:                                               (Read below.
-The key word is WHOLE) ...
-Select one of: NOTSET, DAYS, WEEKS, MONTHS, YEARS (prefixed with "-" will multiple result by -1/reverse sign) ...
-Then tick 'Fractional' if required - see below.
-      ...
-Only enabled/allowed when Income/Expense categories are selected AND when NOT using 'All dates' ...
-Normally returns a whole (integer) number.
-E.g. WHOLE MONTHS between 20240101 - 20240215 = 1 not 1.5
-          - UNLESS 'Fractional' is ticked which means an estimated avg/by will be calculated (e.g. return 1.5 not 1.0) ...
-WARNING - this can return zero which will mean your calculated result is always zero or 'n/a'.
-      ...
-When allowed/enabled and used, then this overrides the first avg/by field.
-      ...
-NOTE: Fractional assumptions: DAYS_IN_YEAR = 365.2425, DAYS_IN_MONTH = DAYS_IN_YEAR / 12 (30.436875)

-- Adj/by: Allows you to adjust the final calculated balance by a +/- amount (DEFAULT 0.0)

-- Maths using another row: (OPTIONAL) When set, then you can retrieve the result from another row and then apply maths to the result of the current row..
-E.g. take this row and divide it by the result from row x and treat the result as a percent.
-For example, this could calculate the value of investments as a percentage of total networth...

->> CALCULATION ORDER: The calculations are performed is this sequence:
-    - Skip any 'always hide' rows - these are never calculated / used anywhere
-    - Skip any rows filtered out by GroupID
-    - Calculate raw balances for selected rows/accounts, including recursive sub accounts for autosum rows
-    - Convert calculated balances to target currency
-    - Iterate over each row/calculation, apply any average/by calculations
-    - Iterate over each row/calculation, apply any Use Other Row (UOR) calculations
-    - Iterate over each row/calculation, apply any final calculation adjustment amounts specified

-** NOTE: When rows can be hidden, they may not display on the Summary screen widget.
-Click on the widget to config:
-         - In the row selector:
-           ... rows coloured red are currently filtered out / hidden by a groupid filter or AutoHide option ... row numbers are suffixed with codes:
-               <always hide>    Always hide row option is set (red = NOT active and hidden)
-               <auto hide>      An auto hide row rule is active. (red = ACTIVE, but hidden)
-               <groupid: xxx>   A groupid value has been set on this row
-               <FILTERED OUT>   This row is currently NOT showing on the Summary Screen widget due to the active filter.
-                                NOTE: Filtered rows (red) are NOT active and hidden.

 - AutoSum:
   - You can turn AutoSum ON/OFF: When on,  AutoSum recursively totals the selected account and all its sub-accounts it auto summarises the whole account(s) including Investments/Cash/Securities